 How Do I Know When My Breast Implants Need Replacing?

 Since there is no set date for how long implants last, many patients have concerns regarding how they will know when to replace their implants.
-As explained above, both capsular contracture and ruptured implants are a reason a patient should replace their implants.
+As explained above, both capsular contracture and ruptured implants are why patients should replace their implants.
 In cases of capsular contracture, the patient generally experiences pain and their breasts appear different since a capsule has formed.
 If you experience symptoms of capsular contracture you should see your surgeon as this can be a clear sign they need replacing.

 Ultimately, if a patient is experiencing pain or other symptoms they are concerned about they should consult a Board-Certified Plastic Surgeon to check that their implants do not need replacing.